Broken Expectations: The Effects of Modelling Assumptions on the Inferred Dark Matter Distribution in the Milky Way's Satellites: Methods

 \subsection{Wolf Mass Estimator}

-Jeans analysis requires sufficiently large samples of spectroscopic and photometric data.
-For many dwarf satellites of the Milky Way, particularly the ultra-faints, such samples are often unavailable.
-For this reason, a simpler method is sometimes preferred, offering accurate estimates of dark matter mass enclosed within a given radius \citep{walker_estimator} that could then justify the collection of more data and more accurate Jeans analysis.
-One such method is the Wolf mass estimator \citep{Wolf_2010} -- a means for accurately estimating the enclosed mass at the half-light radius that is largely insensitive to the anisotropy parameter $\beta$.
+For many dwarf satellites of the Milky Way, particularly the ultra-faints, large spectroscopic samples are often unavailable.
+In these cases, accurate estimates of mass enclosed within the half-light radius can be obtained with simple estimators \citep{walker_estimator}.
+One such method is the Wolf mass estimator \citep{Wolf_2010}, which is largely insensitive to the anisotropy parameter $\beta$.
 The estimator requires only the line-of-sight velocity dispersion and the (projected) half-mass radius, which is often available even with small stellar data samples.
 In this work, we therefore also want to test the accuracy of this estimator for a sample of satellites at different stages of their orbit, which could then inform the application of the \citet{Wolf_2010} mass estimator to other dwarfs.

 For the `Wolf analysis', we use two forms of the \citet{Wolf_2010} mass estimator, the first of which we call the `3-D Wolf' estimator:

 where $\sigma_\mathrm{tot}^2 = \sigma_r^2 + \sigma_\theta^2 + \sigma_\phi^2 = (3-2\,\beta)\,\sigma_r^2$, incorporating the full 3-dimensional kinematic information from the stars, and $r_3$ being a specific radius which fulfils: